mdn/content/files/en-us/mdn/structures/syntax_sections/index.md

 The name of each parameter in the list should be contained in a {{HTMLElement("code")}} block.

-> **Note:** If the feature does not take any parameters, you don't need to include a "Parameters" section, but you can if you wish include it with content of "None".
+> **Note:** Even if the feature does not take any parameters, you need to include a "Parameters" section, with content of "None".

 #### Return value section